anniehedgpeth/workflow/basic-chef-fluency.md

 *Candidates should understand:*

 The difference between push and pull models
- - A push approach would be if the node that was being configured was idle while the server pushed a policy of configuration desired state to the node.
-This would mean that there is nothing additional being installed on the node being configured, only what is in the policy.
-A pull approach is what Chef employs, which means that the Chef server is idle while the client that is installed on the node being configured pulls the necessary data from the Chef server that it needs to complete its configuration given to it through a bootstrapping process.
+ - A push approach would be if the node that was being configured was passive while the server pushed a policy of configuration desired state to the node.
+This could mean that there is nothing additional being installed on the node being configured, only what is in the policy.
+A pull approach is what Chef employs, which means that the Chef server is passive while the client that is installed on the node being configured pulls the necessary data from the Chef server that it needs to complete its configuration given to it through a bootstrapping process.

 The benefits of a pull model
  - The major benefit of a pull model is scalability.
 The server that houses the data needed for configuration is not strained trying to configure all of the nodes.
 Instead the client installed on the node does the configuration itself.

 When a push model is appropriate
  - When you need to run a job independently of a `chef-client` run, a push job may be appropriate.
 This will allow you to send a job to a node independently of the client.
+A push model may also be required when orchestrating changes in an order amongst different types of servers.

 What firewall rules need to be enabled for Chef client
  - The Chef client communicates to the Chef server over https (port 443) or http (port 80).

 The Chef client converge intervals and how to invoke immediate updates
- -
+ - Converge intervals are configured by the Chef client cookbook that you would include in your run list.
+Push jobs would be employed to invoke immediate updates.

 # RECOMMENDED WORKFLOWS
 *Candidates should understand:*